Nivalyx/osu-wiki/wiki/Guides/Common_modding_mistakes/id.md

 **While pointing out an issue is important, it is also important to provide suggestions and alternatives.** By doing this, the mapper will see what you have in mind and can also apply it directly to the map.
 It is especially helpful when the mapper knows of an issue but cannot resolve it themselves.

 **Sepenting-pentingnya kamu perlu untuk menunjukkan letak permasalahan yang ada, memberikan saran dan alternatif untuk masalah tersebut juga tidak kalah penting**.
-Dengan melakukan hal ini, mapper yang bersangkutan
+Dengan melakukan hal ini, mapper yang bersangkutan akan dapat melihat solusi apa yang kamu miliki dan menerapkannya secara langsung ke map mereka.

 ---